Wipf and Stock: History

 Wipf and Stock was established in 1995 following a joint venture between John Wipf of the Archives Bookshop in Pasadena, California, and Jon Stock of Windows Booksellers in Eugene, Oregon.
 The company publishes new works and reprints under the imprints Wipf & Stock, Cascade Books, Pickwick Publications, Resource Publications, Slant, and Front Porch Republic Books.
 Cascade Books is aimed at the general public, whereas Pickwick Publications caters to academics.

 The publishing focus of Wipf & Stock is broad, with books in biblical studies, theology, ethics, church history, linguistics, history, classics, philosophy, preaching, and church ministry.

-Publishing Model
+Publishing model

 Wipf and Stock has consolidated the publication process so that every aspect of production, from acquisitions and editing, to typesetting, printing, and binding happen in one location.
 It also employs short-run production methods.
 According to Wipf and Stock, this allows it to accept titles based on merit rather than on projected sales.

-Journals Published
+Journals published

-Wipf and Stock publishes Sehnsucht, a journal on the works of C. S. Lewis first published in 2007.
+Wipf and Stock publishes Sehnsucht: a Journal on the Works of C. S. Lewis, first published in 2007, which it desribes as the only peer-reviewed journal devoted to the study of C. S. Lewis and his writings.